Gas Types in Canada: Differences Between Regular, Mid-grade, and Premium

 Octane is one of the flammable hydrocarbons that is naturally present in gasoline.
 The octane rating found on the different grades of gasoline is related to the refining process: fuels with a higher octane content are more expensive to refine and cost more to store and distribute due to lower demand.
 Those added costs are passed on to you at the pumps when you choose a higher-octane fuel.

-Here’s why octane matters.
-An internal combustion engine creates power by filling each of its cylinders with a mixture of vaporized fuel and air, then lifting the piston upward into the cylinder to compress that mixture.
+Here’s why the octane number matters: an internal combustion engine creates power by filling each of its cylinders with a mixture of vaporized fuel and air, then lifting the piston upward into the cylinder to compress that mixture.
 The spark plug then creates a spark that ignites the fuel, and the resulting explosion pushes the piston back down the cylinder so that it can refill with the air and fuel mixture and the cycle can begin again.

 To get more power from an engine, the amount that the fuel mixture is compressed within the cylinder is increased.
 When everything is working as it should, the fuel mixture ignites fully and evenly.
 When it isn’t, the mixture may ignite on its own prematurely while being compressed, which creates what’s called knocking, a pinging or knocking sound the engine produces when this problem is occurring.
 Over time, persistent engine knock can damage an engine and hamper a vehicle’s performance.